atechnology-company/akh/README.md

 - make mosques page better (auth, events update like a tg channel, once app is done set defaults etc)
 - need to think about verse by verse implementation, how to not reload but go up a verse through scrolling
 - full codebase migration to tailwindcss
+- fix compass in 0.3.2
+- make audio play more than one verse (autoscroll)
+- fix settings view on mobile as it is cut off
+- make a new welcome phase and tutorial

 ### 0.3 update
 - qibla page fixed with design changes for minimalism and qol, moved from google maps api to openstreetmap